 Security

-Shopware Cloud provides security for your data.
-Thus, the responsibility for safety lies on the vendor’s side.
-Due to that, you don’t have to worry about a security breach.
+hopware Cloud provides regular security updates to protect your and your customer’s data.
+The responsibility for safety lies on the vendor’s side, therefore online businesses don’t have to worry about a security breach.

-In the case of on-premise, you are responsible for the security of your data i.e. information about your customers, communication channels, data storage, etc. If you cannot do it by yourself, the easiest way is to hire a cybersecurity technician who can do it for you.
+Nonetheless, in the case of On-premise, businesses are responsible for the security of your data i.e. information about your customers, communication channels, data storage, etc. If you cannot do it by yourself, the easiest way is to hire a cybersecurity technician who can do it for you.
+Worth mentioning here is taking care of your uploaded plugins’ updates in order to avoid incompatibility with your website.

 When to choose Shopware Cloud?

-Shopware Cloud is a good way to go for those who want little involvement in the management of the software and want an out-of-the-box solution to be set up quickly.
+Shopware Cloud is a way to go for those who want little involvement in the management of the software and want an out-of-the-box solution to be set up quickly.
 The vendor handles all aspects of the software provision, from the application and data usability to automatic updates.
-It’s a safe option – especially for businesses that don’t have the resource to devote to installing software and updates – but it is limited in terms of customization.
+It’s a safe option – especially for businesses that don’t have the resources to devote to installing software and updates – but it also impose some limitations.

 Shopware Cloud Pros